LLNL/magpie/doc/README.phoenix.md

 PHOENIX_LOG_DIR : the directory Phoenix log files are stored

-See "Hbase Exported Environment Variables" in README.hbase, for Hbase environment variables that may be useful.
+See "HBase Exported Environment Variables" in README.hbase.md, for HBase environment variables that may be useful.

-See "Zookeeper Exported Environment Variables" in README.zookeeper, for Zookeeper environment variables that may be useful.
+See "Zookeeper Exported Environment Variables" in README.zookeeper.md, for Zookeeper environment variables that may be useful.

 Phoenix Patching
 ----------------
-- Patch to allow a number of scripts in bin/ use JAVA_HOME may be needed in your environment.
+- Patch to allow a number of scripts in `bin/` use JAVA_HOME may be needed in your environment.
 This patch is not required, but is highly recommended.

-  Patches for this can be found in the patches/phoenix/ directory with 'bin-java-home' in the filename.
+  Patches for this can be found in the `patches/phoenix/` directory with 'bin-java-home' in the filename.

   This bug was being tracked in:

   https://issues.apache.org/jira/browse/PHOENIX-2303

-- In Phoenix 4.14.0, a bug appears to exist in performance.py, but appears to independent of the rest of Phoenix.
+- In Phoenix 4.14.0, a bug appears to exist in `performance.py`, but appears to independent of the rest of Phoenix.
 So Magpie was released assuming 4.14.0 would work in the generic case.

   https://issues.apache.org/jira/browse/PHOENIX-4814